Restoring Vision in Hazy Weather with Hierarchical Contrastive Learning: Introduction

-In recent years, with the rapid development of deep learning techniques and the collection of large-scale synthetic dataset, many data-driven image dehazing approaches have been proposed to achieve haze removal.
-In the beginning, many works like \cite{li2017aod,cai2016dehazenet} attempt to estimate the transmission map and the atmospheric light through Convolution Neural Network (CNN) and then restore the clear image via ASM.
-However, the inaccurate estimation of transmission map or atmospheric light may easily lead to their poor dehazing performance.
-More recently, another class of data-driven approaches \cite{qin2020ffa,qu2019enhanced} directly ignores ASM and uses an end-to-end CNN to learn a mapping between the hazy image and the clear image.
-Even though the above data-driven methods greatly improve the visual quality of dehazed results, they share the following drawbacks: 1) \emph{They does not fully exploited hierarchical features in CNN.} As we know, shallow features of CNN contain more details and spatial information, while deep features focus on higher-level context and semantic information \cite{hariharan2015hypercolumns}.
-Both shallow and deep features of CNN are beneficial for the process of image dehazing.
-However, existing methods \cite{qin2020ffa,qu2019enhanced} do not fully exploit complementary information from these hierarchical features in CNN, and it is easy to cause color distortion in the recovered images \cite{zhang2020multi}.
-2) \emph{They only consider positive-orient supervision information in the training stage.} Most data-driven image dehazing methods typically regard haze-free images as positive samples to guide the optimization of the model and do not fully mine the hazy input images (negative samples) in the training stage.
-Ignoring negative-orient learning reduces the representation ability of the model to some extent, which results in lower image restoration performance of the model \cite{wu2021contrastive}.
+In recent years, with the rapid development of deep learning techniques and the collection of large-scale synthetic datasets, many data-driven image dehazing approaches have been proposed to achieve haze removal.
+In the beginning, many works like \cite{li2017aod,cai2016dehazenet} attempt to estimate the transmission map and the atmospheric light through Convolution Neural Networks (CNNs) and then restore the clear image via ASM.
+However, the inaccurate estimation of the transmission map or atmospheric light may easily lead to their poor dehazing performance.
+More recently, another class of data-driven approaches \cite{li2022dual,lin2022msaff} directly ignores ASM and uses an end-to-end CNN to learn a mapping between the hazy image and the clear image.
+For example, Jiang \etal \cite{jiang2023deep} design an end-to-end network containing a haze residual attention sub-network and a detail refinement sub-network to directly recover the clear image from hazy input.
+The Attention mechanism~\cite{liu2023local,sun2023multi} is embedded into the end-to-end network for effective image dehazing.
+Even though the above data-driven methods greatly improve the visual quality of dehazed results, they share the following drawbacks: 1) \emph{They do not fully exploit hierarchical features in CNNs.} As we know, shallow features of CNNs contain more details and spatial information, while deep features focus on higher-level context and semantic information \cite{hariharan2015hypercolumns}.
+Both shallow and deep features of CNNs are beneficial for the process of image dehazing.
+However, existing methods \cite{qin2020ffa,qu2019enhanced} do not fully exploit complementary information from these hierarchical features in CNNs, and it is easy to cause color distortion in the recovered images~\cite{zhang2020multi}.
+2) \emph{They only consider positive-oriented supervision information in the training stage.} Most data-driven image dehazing methods typically regard haze-free images as positive samples to guide the optimization of the model and do not fully mine the hazy input images (negative samples) in the training stage.
+Ignoring negative-oriented learning reduces the representation ability of the model to some extent, which results in lower image restoration performance of the model~\cite{wu2021contrastive}.